KendallButler98/KendallButler98.github.io/README.md

 7. **Appendix E** - Visualization of the effects that adjusting various network parameters has on wave propagation

 ### Project 3 - (Additional Portfolio Projects Forthcoming)

+- Additional projects demonstrating data analysis and machine learning will be added here

+---

+I look forward to connecting!

 <nav>
   <a href="#contact">Contact</a> |